Azerbaijan–Japan relations: Other areas

 Japan and Azerbaijan also cooperate in other areas such as high technology, agribusiness, pharmaceuticals, education, and tourism.

 In December 2009, the Japanese government allocated $763.82 for the implementation of 8 projects in Azerbaijan.
 On 25 December, 8 projects of non-governmental organizations and the Rayon Education Department were prepared.
 It is planned to improve the irrigation system in 8 villages of the Berde and Terter districts; construction of schools in the villages of Khurshud (Salyan region) and Ikinji Nagadi (Guba district).
 In July 2015, a grant agreement was signed between the governments of both countries in the city of Balaken on the project “Improvement of the waste management system”.

 In October 2015, as part of the visit of the Minister of Economic Renewal Affairs of Japan, Mr. Akira Amari to Azerbaijan, Japan and Azerbaijan signed a letter of intent highlighting the cooperation in the economic field between the two countries.

-The international cooperation
+International cooperation

 Japan voted for the election of Azerbaijan as a non-permanent member of the UN Security Council (2012-2013).